 - A/B test a few placements and layouts to find the right size/location for your store’s cart page.
 It can take time to find the right element on the cart page to target for an in-page recommendation.
-If you’re targeting the checkout page, make sure not to interrupt the shopper’s checkout flow before the final point of conversion as you’ll want the recommendation close to the checkout button for the greatest chance they’ll see it.
+If you’re targeting the checkout page, make sure not to interrupt the shopper’s checkout flow before the final point of conversion, as you’ll want the recommendation close to the checkout button for the greatest chance they’ll see it.
 However, this should in no way cover it or block it from view.

-- Make sure checkout page recommendations are not below the fold where you’d have to scroll past the ‘place order’ button to even see them.
+- Make sure checkout page recommendations are not below the fold where you’d have to scroll past the ‘place order’ button even to see them.
 Most customers at this point are only looking for the button to finish up and won’t be scrolling beyond it, making it rare for any recommendations placed below the fold to be seen.

 - For both cart and checkout pages, it’s best to keep recommendations as personalized as possible and as closely related to the current cart contents to maximize relevance.
 For example, cross-sell matching products like earrings to go with their necklace or an upsell to an extended warranty on their electronics.

-6. Finally, here are a few frequently asked questions about Justuno’s Commerce AI and the ins-and-outs of setting it up:
+6. Finally, here are a few frequently asked questions about Justuno’s Commerce AI and the ins and outs of setting it up:

 - Why does Commerce AI have multiple rule sets?
 Commerce AI is the only layer in Justuno that has two sets of rules, one determining what products are shown in the carousel and one determining who the carousel is shown to.

 - How often does the most viewed algorithm change based on your store’s sales?
-The data that powers it changes every hour, that data though is based on the last 7-30 days though depending on different e-commerce platform variables.
+The data that powers it changes every hour; that data though is based on the last 7-30 days though, depending on different e-commerce platform variables.

 - How long does it take for Commerce AI to be fully optimized on my store?
 We recommend around thirty days as the sweet spot for our intelligent product recommendation engine to learn the ins and outs of your store.

 - How many products should I aim to have in my recommendations?
-While every store is different we routinely see A/B tests indicate that fewer products in a carousel are better for overall performance.
+While every store is different, we routinely see A/B tests indicate that fewer products in a carousel are better for overall performance.

 - Is there a limit to how many different Commerce AI recommendations I can have set up at one time?
 Nope!
 There’s no limit to how many you can have running on different pages.
-Commerce AI is powerful because you can do more with less effort but if you want to create extremely customized onsite experiences, have an extensive/complicated product catalog, etc. then you may need to create more than the average Justuno user.
+Commerce AI is powerful because you can do more with less effort, but if you want to create extremely customized onsite experiences, have an extensive/complicated product catalog, etc., then you may need to create more than the average Justuno user.
 We’ve had some Justuno Plus customers have over 50 different combinations of Commerce AI recommendations running to achieve their ultimate conversion and revenue goals!

 - Is it worth putting product recommendations on mobile?
 YES.
-Mobile visitors are consistently making up more and more of e-commerce traffic both in top-of-funnel activities like research and browsing but also bottom-funnel activities like cart abandonment and ultimately, purchases.
+Mobile visitors are consistently making up more and more of e-commerce traffic both in top-of-funnel activities like research and browsing but also bottom-funnel activities like cart abandonment and, ultimately, purchases.
 You don’t want to miss out on these potential customers and should aim to create a consistent, personalized onsite experience across all touchpoints and devices.